javaguruen/javaguruen.github.io/_posts/2020-12-24-add-graphql-to-springboot.md

 ---
 layout: post
-title: "add graphql to springboot"
+title: "Add graphql to springboot"
 # date: 2020-12-24
 tags: [ "SpringBoot", "GraphQL", "API" ]
 ---
 <p>Add GraphQl to Spring-boot
-The example in this blog post is implemented using Spring-boot version 2.3.4.RELEASE.
-The following dependencies are added to my maven project:
+The example in this blog post is implemented using Spring-boot version 2.4.2.
+Adding GraphQl to you Spring-boot is as easy as described in the following sections below.
+The code snippets shown here are from a "real" pet project of mine where I collect information about whiskies and track their price changes in the Norwegian Vinmonopolet.

 <h2>Dependencies</h2>
-Note that the versions of these dependencies can have changed by the time your read this.
+For both GraphQl and the popular GraphiQl interactive editor, add the following dependencies.
+Note that the versions of these dependencies can have changed by the time you read this.

 {% highlight xml %}
 <dependency>